dimaslanjaka/universal-framework/wp-content/plugins/gtranslate/readme.txt

 8. User Dashboard

 == Changelog ==
+= 2.9.9 =
+* Fixed information disclosure security issue through url_addon/debug.txt
+* Added admin notification when translation debug mode is on
+* Fixed typo in Irish language name in native alphabet
+* Added is_readable check for config.php file before modifying it
+* Added conflict notice for WPML Multilingual CMS plugin

+= 2.9.8 =
+* Fix for email translation issue related to new base64 encoding format introduced in v2.9.7
+* Added new fields into woocommerce script data for translation
+* Removed script_loader_tag format modification, which is not necessary any more

+= 2.9.7 =
+* Happy New Year! :)
+* Fixed language selector issue when using custom domains for different languages
+* Email translation logic updated to use base64 encoding to avoid potential firewall blocks

+= 2.9.6 =
+* New flat flags style in SVG format
+* Added check version to avoid double Google Translate library inclusion which may cause javascript "Uncaught RangeError" error in free version

+= 2.9.5 =
+* Fix for javascript error introduced in 2.9.4

+= 2.9.4 =
+* New interface for paid plans to easily configure custom domains for languages
+* Adding Vary: Accept-Language response header when auto redirecting to browser language
+* Google Analytics event tracking is on by default when analytics.js is present on the website, old ga.js support is removed

+= 2.9.3 =
+* Avoid minification of Google Translate javascript library by LiteSpeed Cache and WP Rocket cache plugins in the free version

+= 2.9.2 =
+* Smoother scrolling for Nice dropdown with flags language selector widget look

+= 2.9.1 =
+* New server added into our Translation Delivery Network

+= 2.8.65 =
+* Possible Cross-site scripting (XSS) vulnerability fixed, only possible for sub-domain, sub-directory paid options:
+An attacker can generate a malicious link and if followed by a victim with an old browser without proper URL encoding support (<= IE 9) then javascript code can be executed on victim's computer.
+Kudos to Ram Gall @ Wordfence for notifying

+= 2.8.64 =
+* New server added into our Translation Delivery Network

+= 2.8.63 =
+* Minor change: prefer IPv4 in paid version server communication as some hosts have issues with IPv6

+= 2.8.62 =
+* Tested with new WordPress 5.7 version
+* Fix for email translation debug
+* Avoid PHP warning suppression code
+* Autoswitch to browser language issue related to Chinese language code is fixed
+* Auto redirect to browser language issue related to Hebrew language code (he, iw) fixed

+= 2.8.61 =
+* Tested with new WordPress 5.6 version
+* Ground up rebuild of our Translation Proxy cloud network for paid customers, now page translations are 3x faster on average.
+    - New proprietary spec-compliant HTML parser which is 8x faster than PHP SimpleHTMLDom library used by TranslatePress Multilingual and Weglot Translate plugins
+    - In case of invalid HTML, it will be fixed after page translation
+    - New caching layer to cache translated pages, previously only original pages were cached
+    - Optimized caching with option to clear all original and translated page caches
+    - Better error reporting
+    - New top of the line hardware with Intel Xeon multi-core processors with up to 5 Ghz clock speed

+= 2.8.60 =
+* Added debug option for WooCommerce Email translation

+= 2.8.59 =
+* Fix for redirect loop in sub-directory translate mode caused by empty get parameters: ?a=&b= -> ?a&b

+= 2.8.58 =
+* New monochrome flags option
+* Avoids using /RegEx/ in JavaScript to not cause conflicts with WP Rocket optimizer

+= 2.8.57 =
+* New control options for flag size and colors of the "Nice dropdown with flags" language switcher
+* Removed old PNG images for dropdown arrow and gradient background, now using SVG and CSS instead

+= 2.8.56 =
+* Translate WooCommerce Emails feature is fixed and is out of beta

+= 2.8.55 =
+* Fixed blank settings page issue when settings data is in corrupted state in database

+= 2.8.54 =
+* Added more servers into the list of our growing Translation Delivery Network

+= 2.8.53 =
+* Fixed issue in Translate Woocommerce emails feature related to wordpress magic quotes

+= 2.8.52 =
+* Cross-site scripting (XSS) vulnerability fixed: Only possible for sub-domain, sub-directory paid options with hreflang tags enabled:
+An attacker can generate a malicious link and if followed by a victim then javascript code can be executed on victim's computer

 = 2.8.51 =
 * Translate WooCommerce Emails feature added, now we are in beta testing stage.
 * Minor issue solved related to http request headers in Sub-directory URL structure